tgourley/AWS-Visual-Configuration-App/Documentation/Development.md

 - WiX Toolset Build Tools

 ### DevMode
-Because we are working with mock AWS items for testing, we want to verify that these mock items show up in the dashboard properly. **The softwaremust be run in DevMode** in order the mock services to be viewed.
+Because we are working with mock AWS items for testing, we want to verify that these mock items show up in the dashboard properly. **The software must be run in DevMode** in order for the mock services to be viewed.
 To enable DevMode:

 <br/>**Step 1**: Add a System Environment variable.
 - In your computer's Environment Variables location (this can vary based upon OS),add a new system variable named "CLOUD_SKETCH_DEV_ACTIVE" and set the Value to "1."